-Eating forms a crucial aspect on any trip.
+Eating is a crucial aspect on any trip abroad.
 One the fun things we do on a holiday is trying out new foods.
 But if your lifestyle choice is limited to being vegetarian, things might become a bit trying.

-Speak with the hotel authorities of where you are planning to put up.
+Speak with the hotel authorities of where you are planning to stay.
 See what options you have there.
 Even before you embark on the trip, gather a list of vegetarian restaurants.
-If your hotel is not too veg-friendly or if you do not want to eat there everyday, try and organise your hotel near these restaurants.
+If your hotel is not too veg-friendly, or if you do not want to eat there every day try and organise your hotel so that it is near to these restaurants.
 Also, if you are a student and are being hosted by an organisation, let them know too.

-When dining, if you find a dish you would like to try but has meat, you can try this out.
+When dining, if you find a dish you would like to try but it has meat, you can still try this out.
 This would be best if the meat is not central to the dish, such as pasta or rice.
-Ask the maitre de whether he can substitute the meat with a vegetable.
+Ask the maître de whether they can substitute the meat with a vegetable.
 Chances are they will oblige you.
 You can try this with stuffed dishes too like capsicums and tomatoes.
 They can be filled with cheese or mushrooms.
-Similarly, you can pick that salad and make it to a full meal by requesting more ingredients in it.
-Splash on some innovative sauces.
+Similarly, you can pick salad and make it to a full meal by requesting more ingredients in it.

 Another good idea is to make and carry your own sandwiches.
 This way you can experiment with new breads and local dressing while sticking to your safe veggies.
 You can ask the locals as to what kind are popular there.
 You could end up making some new favourites.

 If the duration of your trip is long, then you could try getting an apartment with a kitchen.
 You could also opt for a hostel with a community kitchen.
 Whipping up easy dishes like noodles and pasta could be done here.